disulfidebond/ctakes_processing/README.md

 ![](media/cTAKES_preprocessing.png)

-Finally, run [this script]() to generate a manifest of all headers mapping to each input file.

 # Run cTAKES
 cTAKES is atomic, and by itself cannot be parallelized.
 However, it is possible to start multiple instances of cTAKES processing.